erichosick/sql-watch/packages/sql-watch/README.md

 2) `040_ran-second.sql`
 3) `900_ran-last.sql`

-For rapid development, the general intent is to add new files such that they sort after older files.
-This minimizes the number of file that run every time you make a change to a file.
+For rapid development, the general intent is to name new files such that they sort after older files.
+This minimizes the number of files that run every time you make a change to a file.

 ### Directory Intent